 Why is the USS Midway the biggest thing in San Diego?

 For two reasons.
 First, it is the most popular tourist site in the city.

 “We had over 1.4 million visitors last year, and we are well on the way to breaking that total this year.

 Also, last month we were voted as the #1 Naval Museum in the country!
 Every day is a great day on the Midway.”

 The second reason that the Midway is the biggest thing in San Diego is that the ship is twice as large as the largest building in the city.

 The ship is the length of three American football fields plus 101 feet.
-At the angle deck the ship is 100 feet wider than an American football field.
+At the angle deck the ship is 100 feet wider than the width of an American football field.

-Most of the docents are retired military service members, many of whom served on the Midway.
+Most of the docent are retired military service members, many of whom served on the Midway.

 Seeing everything on the ship will fill a day.
 The museum curators have restored nearly the entire ship to its original condition.
 From the bridge to the boilers rooms, everything is there to visit.

 Thanks again, Joe Veraldi.
 You did a wonderful job!